yueguoguo/yueguoguo.github.io/about.md

 <h2>The site</h2>

 This site is to share knowledge and resources about data science and machine learning.
-Please reach out via [Email](yueguoguo1024@gmail.com) if you are interested in any of the on-going projects listed in *Portfolios*.